 The Canon Digital Learning Center has a series of instructional video tutorials on the features and functionality of Canon's Picture Style Editor, a free application bundled with every EOS camera, used to selectively modify any existing picture style or even create your own, found here: Picture Style Editor Tutorials.

 Multi-image HDR is created by combining several images of different bracketed exposures, taken at the same time in rapid sequence.
-This is the traditional method, and depending on the amount of bracketed images your camera can take, offers the widest range of exposure and tonal detail to create your HDR image.
-However, the challenge with using this technique with foliage is the amount of movement from frame to frame with wind blowing the branches, leaves moving, clouds passing across the sky, and other uncontrollable elements.
+This is the traditional method, and depending on the number of bracketed images your camera can take, offers the widest range of exposure and tonal detail to create your HDR image.
+However, for multi-image HDR to work effectively, there has to be zero movement in the scene during the sequence of bracketed shots.
+The challenge with foliage is the amount of movement from frame to frame with wind blowing the branches, leaves moving, clouds passing across the sky, and other uncontrollable elements.

 How will Monochrome Picture Style help you?
 Your images will appear in B&W on your camera’s LCD, and without the distraction of color, you will be better able to find that perfect combination of scenic composition, point of focus, angle of light, subject texture, etc. These are the elements that will make your photos really powerful.

-Please note that if you shoot in JPEG your Picture Style is locked in - so the monochrome image you capture in camera will ALWAYS be a monochrome image.
-If you shoot in RAW you will preserve all the original color information in the photo, allowing you to produce a finished color or B&W photo - even if you originally shot it with the Monochrome Picture Style.
+Please note that if you shoot JPEG images in-camera, your Picture Style is locked in — so the Monochrome image you capture in-camera will ALWAYS be a monochrome image.
+If you shoot RAW images, however, you will preserve all the original color information in the photo, allowing you to produce a finished color or B&W photo — even if you originally shot it with the Monochrome Picture Style.

 If you prefer shooting in Monochrome Picture Style, EOS cameras also allow you to simulate the effect of applying traditional yellow, orange, red, or green filters used with B&W photographic film.
 When using the color filter effects, the B&W tones are portrayed differently, depending on the color.
 Basically, each filter will lighten its own color tones, and darken their complimentary tones.
 For example a green filter will lighten green grass and darken reds or yellows, such as warm skin tones.
 The red filter will lighten the deep reddish or golden tones of autumn leaves, and darken a blue sky, resulting in a very dramatic effect.

-The other two filters are related: the neutral density, and graduated neutral density filters.
-These filters come in varying densities and are used by themselves or in combinations to reduce the amount of light coming through the lens without affecting color.
-This enables use of long exposures that allow images with moving water captured with a nice blurred effect.
-Neutral density filters come in several calibrated levels: rated as .3, .6, .9 and ND 1.2 , with each .3 rating representing one stop of light.
+Available in various strengths, this is simply a light-reduction tool to allow use of slower shutter speeds (and/or wider lens apertures) in brightly-lit conditions.
+Gray to the naked eye, good ones have no impact on color — and unlike a Circular Polarizer, Neutral Density filters don’t have any impact on reflections or color saturation.
+Neutral density filters come in several calibrated levels, often rated as .3, .6, .9 and ND 1.2 , with each .3 rating representing one stop of light.
 Therefore the .6 ND filter would reduce light by two stops, the .9 ND filter reduces light by three stops and the 1.2 will reduce by four stops of light.
 These filters can be stacked in any combination to achieve the desired amount of light reduction needed in brightly lit circumstances or when used for longer exposures.

 The graduated neutral density filters come in the same ratings, but are clear on the bottom and slightly opaque on the top, with either an abrupt (hard edge ‘grad’) or a gradual shift (soft edge ‘grad’) in the middle.
 They are used to darken the brighter part of a scene so that it falls within the dynamic range of the camera.

-One way to improve the over-all quality of your photographs is to use a tripod.
-Using a tripod accomplishes a few very important goals: It allows you to shoot at slower shutter speeds than you would normally get away with, even with an Image Stabilized (IS) lens.
-Second, shooting on a tripod tends to make photographers more aware of their horizontal and vertical level, and you will notice right away if the horizon is not perfectly straight or if your subject looks off-balance in the frame.
+One way to improve the overall quality of your photographs is to use a tripod.
+A tripod accomplishes a few very important goals: It allows you to shoot at slower shutter speeds than you would normally get away with, even with an Image Stabilized (IS) lens.
+It permits using significantly smaller lens apertures, for greater depth-of-field or simply for greater sharpness at one area of a scene.
+Perhaps even more importantly, shooting on a tripod tends to make photographers more aware of their horizontal and vertical level, and you will notice right away if the horizon is not perfectly straight or if your subject looks off-balance in the frame.
 Lastly, even the fairly minimal effort it take to set up and level a tripod makes you work slower and more deliberately, which can help photographers to notice imaging possibilities they may have otherwise missed with faster, hand-held shooting.

 The CDLC contributors are compensated spokespersons and actual users of the Canon products that they promote.